Foundation Diet and Health

 Values are too small to be relevant.

-The Kumquat also called mini orange , dwarf orange or dwarf bitter orange , comes from Asia and is a citrus fruit.
+The Kumquat ( Fortunella Swingle, Citrus japonica), also called mini orange, dwarf orange or dwarf bitter orange, comes from Asia and is one of the citrus fruits.

+What is a mini orange?
 The kumquat is an elongated fruit the size of a gooseberry.
 It comes in round and oval shapes.
 Its color is bright yellow-orange.
-The dwarf bitter orange is a mini orange that can be enjoyed with the peel and seeds.
+The dwarf bitter orange is a mini orange that can be eaten with the peel and seeds.

-The unique aroma of the kumquat means there are many different uses.
-The fruit goes well with all dishes that use oranges.
+The unique aroma of the kumquat means there are many possible uses.
+The fruit goes well with all dishes in which you can use oranges.
 They give a fresh fruit salad an exotic, orange-like and slightly tart aroma.
-Many desserts can be enhanced with kumquats.
-Even just covered in chocolate, the mini oranges are a particularly delicious treat.
+Many desserts can be refined with kumquats.
+Even just covered in dark chocolate, the mini oranges are a particularly delicious treat.

-The small fruits with the big aroma are ideal for making jam or compote.
-Instead of candied orange peel, the kumquat fruit is a good substitute when baking or cooking.
-Kumquats are also excellent for making various drinks.
-Cocktails always turn out well with the special aroma of these fruits.
+The small fruits with the great aroma are ideal for processing into jam or compote.
+Instead of candied orange peel, the kumquat fruit is a good substitute in baking or cooking.
+Kumquats are also an excellent choice for making various drinks.

 Not only vegans or vegetarians should read this: